JetBrains/marketplace-docs/topics/paid-plugins-general-info/jetbrains-products-availability.md

 * TeamCity - no estimates yet.

-* Hub / UpSource / YouTrack - no estimates yet.
+* Hub / Upsource / YouTrack - no estimates yet.

 Each step will require some time to develop in-product support for the solution.